ChrSchu90/CryptomatorVaultSync/README.md

 `UPSTREAM_EXTRA_ARGS` can be used to pass additional arguments to `rclone`.
 These arguments are appended to the rclone command.
 See the official [rclone global flags documentation](https://rclone.org/flags/).

+The effective rclone command arguments are logged before execution to make debugging easier.
+Be aware that `UPSTREAM_EXTRA_ARGS` is included in the logged rclone arguments, so sensitive values passed there may appear in the container logs.

 ```env
 # Limit rclone bandwidth to 8M
 UPSTREAM_EXTRA_ARGS=--bwlimit 8M